 - 1 tablespoon chili powder

-- 2 teaspoons soy sauce or wheat-free tamari (for gluten-free)
+- 2 teaspoons soy sauce or wheat-free tamari (for gluten-free; can sub coconut aminos for soy-free)

 - ½ teaspoon Himalayan crystal salt or sea salt